Apps Compatible with CompuTrainer

-The CompuTrainer will work with TrainerRoad through the Windows app and Mac legacy app.
-CompuTrainer support is coming soon to the new Mac app, and is not available for iOS or Android devices.
-For Mac users, you can download the legacy app below.
+The CompuTrainer will work with TrainerRoad through the "Legacy" Windows and Mac apps.
+CompuTrainer support is not available for iOS or Android devices.

 To use a CompuTrainer with TrainerRoad, you'll need to install the correct drivers first.

 The handlebar unit should have firmware version 43.45 or newer.
 This is the number that shows up on the screen when the unit is powered on.
 If it is older it may just work but if it doesn't, you'll need an upgrade from RacerMate.

 Note: Racermate's website now claims they are officially closed.
 The documentation to upgrade the CompuTrainer forwards you to the same page stating they are closed.
 We are not aware if any other means to upgrade the handlebar unit are available.